Intel

 Series B in 2005

-OpenClovis, Inc. specializes in providing open source and standards-based application service platforms for the development of enterprise and telecommunications products.
-The company offers a range of products, including an application service platform that enhances management and high availability, an integrated development environment tailored for telecom applications, and a test automation tool for lifecycle testing in distributed networks.
-Additionally, OpenClovis provides ASP Web Director, a web-based solution for cluster management.
-Its offerings cater to solution integrators and manufacturers in the telecommunications and networking sectors, as well as defense industries.
-The company also delivers technical support, training, and consulting services to its clients.
-Founded in 2002 and headquartered in Petaluma, California, OpenClovis has a research and development facility in Bangalore, India.
+OpenClovis, Inc. specializes in providing open source and standards-based application service platforms tailored for the development of enterprise and telecommunications products.
+The company's offerings include an application service platform that enhances management and high availability services, an integrated development environment specifically designed for telecom applications, and a test automation environment tool that addresses lifecycle testing needs in distributed network elements.
+Additionally, OpenClovis provides the ASP Web Director, a web-based cluster management solution.
+The company serves a variety of clients including solution integrators, network equipment manufacturers, and telecommunications equipment manufacturers, with a focus on the defense, telecommunications, and networking industries.
+Founded in 2002 and headquartered in Petaluma, California, OpenClovis also maintains a research and development facility in Bangalore, India.
+Previously known as Clovis Solutions, Inc., the company rebranded in 2006.

 BlackDuck